-Tomorrow, March 8, is International Working Women’s Day, and to mark this important event we are publishing this article which has been translated from the original Italian version.
-It was first published in issue Number 5 of ‘In difesa del marxismo’, the theoretical magazine of the Italian Marxist journal FalceMartello.
+Tomorrow, March 8, is International Working Women’s Day, and to mark this important event we are publishing this article.
+It was first printed in issue Number 5 of ‘In difesa del marxismo’, the theoretical magazine of the Italian Marxist journal FalceMartello.
 Although originally written for an Italian audience we believe it is of interest to labour movement activists and youth around the world.

 in L'Ordine Nuovo, 1921

 In 1808, in his Theory of four movements, Fourier explained that "social progress is measured by the progress of the woman towards freedom".
 Later, Marx and Engels analysed the development of human society in detail, not only from the economic viewpoint but also culturally and in the relationship between the sexes.

 Marxism analysed the origin of women's oppression and laid the theoretical basis for overcoming it.
 In particular Engels, in The Origins of the Family, Private Property and the State (1884), starting from the scientific and anthropological knowledge of that time, showed the dynamic nature of social structures and how these structures are linked to the level of development of the productive forces.